Future uncertain for Red Sox manager Farrell

 BOSTON -- Change will come to the Boston Red Sox.

 It's almost inevitable now.
 A season that began six months ago amid expectations of a championship ended in the rain Monday at Fenway Park.
-The Red Sox lost, 5-4, to the Houston Astros in a thrilling Game 4 of the American League Division Series and were booted from the playoffs 10 victories shy of winning a World Series.
+The Red Sox lost 5-4 to the Houston Astros in a thrilling Game 4 of the American League Division Series and were booted from the playoffs 10 victories shy of winning a World Series.

 And one of the first decisions that must be made is the fate of manager John Farrell.

-Farrell has guided the Red Sox to three AL East titles (and two last-place finishes) in five seasons at the helm and is the only manager in franchise history to win back-to-back division crowns.
-But he's also entering the final year of his contract, and after the Sox were beaten soundly in consecutive Division Series, ownership and president of baseball operations Dave Dombrowski must decide if a new voice is needed in the manager's office.
+Farrell has guided the Red Sox to a World Series championship and three AL East titles (and two last-place finishes) in five seasons at the helm, and he is the only manager in franchise history to win back-to-back division crowns.
+But he's also entering the final year of his contract, and after the Sox were beaten soundly in consecutive AL Division Series, ownership and president of baseball operations Dave Dombrowski must decide if a new voice is needed in the manager's office.

-After Monday's game, in which he was ejected in the second inning for defending second baseman Dustin Pedroia during an argument of a called third strike, Farrell said he's "confident" that he's the right man to continue doing the job.
+Farrell was ejected in the second inning of Monday's game for defending second baseman Dustin Pedroia during an argument of a called third strike.
+After the game, Farrell said he's "confident" that he's the right man to continue doing the job.
 But he also wasn't willing to engage in a discussion about his future.

 "We just walked off the field 10 minutes ago," Farrell said.
 "I know that we have got an opportunity to assess where we are as a team.
 I can't begin to talk about what the offseason plans are and what changes may be realized.
 But there's still a lot of good things that are going on here."

 Farrell dealt with several brush fires en route to the Red Sox winning 93 games and holding off the charging New York Yankees in the AL East.
-There were questions about his hold on the clubhouse, particularly after Pedroia appeared to take sides against his teammates during an April beanball war in Baltimore, and he took heat for not apologizing to broadcaster Dennis Eckersley after ace lefty David Price humiliated the Hall of Famer during a tirade on the team plane.
+There were questions about his hold on the clubhouse, particularly after Pedroia appeared to take sides against his teammates during an April beanball war in Baltimore, and Farrell took heat for not apologizing to broadcaster Dennis Eckersley after ace lefty David Price humiliated the Hall of Famer during a tirade on the team plane.

 But in the aftermath of their season, several players spoke positively about Farrell while stopping short of openly lobbying for him to return.